ESE Research Themes

 In our information rich society, this research theme focuses on the acquisition, representation and storing of information, such as data, audio, and video, and the manipulation of information for purposes of communication, networking, and decision making.
 The emergence of networks as pervasive elements of everyday life ranks among the most significant technological accomplishments of the last half century.
 Our society has been able to engineer networks that have transformed our world and touched upon the whole range of social and natural sciences.
 Yet our scientific understanding of fundamental phenomena that arise in our interconnected world remains limited.
 Our work includes the inception of better protocols for the Internet, the construction of more secure environments for the exchange of information, the coordination of multiple robots, and the development of formal design methodologies for wireless networks.
 Our group is also interested in interdisciplinary problems including the economics that govern the adoption of new technologies, the propagation and control of epidemics, and axiomatic constructions of trust propagation in social networks.

-Affiliated faculty: Danielle Bassett, Christos Davatzikos, Robert Ghrist, Ali Jadbabaie, Saleem Kassam, Daniel Koditschek, Vijay Kumar, Daniel Lee, George Pappas, Victor Preciado, Alejandro Ribeiro, Megan Ryerson, Saswati Sarkar, Barry Silverman, Tony Smith, Ufuk Topcu, Santosh Venkatesh, Rakesh Vohra.
+Affiliated faculty: Gad Allon, Danielle Bassett, Pratik Chaudhari, Christos Davatzikos, Kostas Daniilidis, Robert Ghrist, Hamed Hassani, M. Ani Hsieh, Daniel Koditschek, Vijay Kumar, Manfred Morari, George Pappas, Michael Posa, Victor Preciado, Alejandro Ribeiro, Rahim Rizi, Megan Ryerson, Shirin Saeedi Bidokhti, Saswati Sarkar, Barry Silverman, Tony Smith, Cynthia Sung, Santosh Venkatesh, Rakesh Vohra, Mark Yim.